-The user can "save" or "load" the register configuration via the configuration function.
+The user could "save" or "load" the register configuration via the configuration function.

-4.5.1 Setting
+4.5.1 Settings

-The software allows choosing between the Mux Ratio 2 to 1 or 4 to 1
+The software allows choosing between the Mux Ratio 2 to 1 or 4 to 1.

 The software allows adjusting the "PSS" (Phase Shift Select) delay to avoid a forbidden timing area between the data input and the clock input.
-The PSS step is 0.5^ Tclk
+The PSS step is 0.5Tclk.